ripeproject/CGR3-tobacco-2024/CO2 conductances and effective porosity/README.md

   effective porosity from the contents of `leaf_properties.csv`.

 - `CGR3 greenhouse CO2 conductances and effective porosity.csv`: A table of CO2
-  conductances and effective porosities that was produced by running the `effective_porosity.R` script.
+  conductances and effective porosities that was originally produced by running the `effective_porosity.R` script.

 ## Running the script